wp-plugins/fast-page-switch/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fixed a bug were select2.js wasn't not enqueued on post edit screens.

 = 1.2.9 =
 * Added posts to the page switch dropdown.
 * Included a filter called "fps_get_posts_by_post_status" to change the post_status argument for get_posts().